 * For emergency help in floods and storms, ring the SES [NSW and ACT] on 132

-A more general severe thunderstorm warning remains current for parts of the Mid
+A more general severe thunderstorm warning remains current for the Northern

 Warnings are also available through TV and Radio broadcasts, the Bureau's